MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

         ```

     - Create rules and routes for eth1:
-      1. Run the following command to create the rule file for eth1:
+      1. To create the rule file for eth1, run the following command:

         ```bash
         vi /etc/sysconfig/network-scripts/rule-eth1
         ```
-      2. Add the following contents to the rule file (adjust the IP address accordingly, make sure you keep the 32 bit):
+      2. Add the following contents to the rule file (adjust the IP address accordingly, and make sure that you keep the 32-bit):

         ```
         from 10.0.1.5/32 table eth1-rt
         to 10.0.1.5/32 table eth1-rt
         ```

-      3. Run the following command to create the route file for eth1:
+      3. To create the route file for eth1, run the following command:

         ```bash
         vi /etc/sysconfig/network-scripts/route-eth1